Monument Valley Navajo Tribal Park

 Practical Notes

-The nearest grocery store and fuel are in Kayenta, 60 miles south on US-163.
-Don’t arrive at Monument Valley with less than half a tank of petrol.
-Summer temperatures regularly exceed 38°C; carry more water than you think you need, especially if hiking.
+The nearest grocery store and fuel are in Kayenta, 60 miles south.
+Arrive with more than half a tank.
+Summer temperatures regularly exceed 38 degrees Celsius; carry substantially more water than you think you need, especially before any walking.